SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 **Report**: Similar to dashboards, with different reporting period and scope.

-**Smart Rules:** Cumulocity business rules, which have been instantiated from smart rule templates using the Smart Rule Builder.
+**Smart Rules**: Cumulocity business rules, which have been instantiated from smart rule templates using the Smart Rule Builder.

 ### Cumulocity Applications